 A common villain of summer picnics and backyard barbecues, flies can be quite the nuisance.
 From house flies to fruit flies, no one likes to see any type of fly indoors.
 This obnoxious pest is often associated with filth, indicating that an environment with flies is dirty.
-For industries such as food service or hospitality, having a fly problem can be a significant threat to a company’s reputation.
+For industries such as food service or hospitality, having a fly infestation can be a significant threat to a company’s reputation.
 Luckily, the fly control experts at Ehrlich are here to combat fly problems for you.
 Whether your property is residential or commercial, if you have a fly problem, Ehrlich can help.
 Contact us today and wave goodbye to flies for good.

 Though flies are just about everywhere, there is much that people don’t know about them.
 In this article, we set out to answer all of the questions about flies that we get most often.

 Click any of the questions below to be taken to its answer.